OpenDPDv2: A Unified Learning and Optimization Framework for Neural Network Digital Predistortion: Introduction

 \ac{DPD} aims to derive an inverse function of \ac{PAs} transfer function to compensate for nonlinearity before the signal passes through the \ac{RF} transmitter.
 Conventional \ac{DPD} methods based on Volterra-series deliver effective linearization in narrowband scenarios but struggle with wideband and high-constellation modulated signals to satisfy communication standards~\cite{3GPP}.
 In contrast, \ac{ML} techniques, such as \ac{NN}-based \ac{DPD}, outperform \ac{GMP} model for \ac{OFDM} signal with bandwidth higher than 200\,MHz and meet the requirement of communication standard~\cite{PGJANET,DVRJANET,PNRNN,BOJANET}.

 However, the DPD module consumes a substantial portion of power in wideband radio digital back-ends~\cite{wesemann2023energy}.
 The incorporation of \ac{NNs} could further intensify this power issue.
-The power usage in digital signal processors, contrary to the purpose of the efficient implementation for wideband transmitters in basestations and Wi-Fi routers, where power resources are constrained.
+This high power consumption in digital signal processors runs counter to the goal of energy-efficient wideband transmitters in base stations and Wi-Fi access points, where the power budget is tight.

 Previous approaches to reduce DPD energy consumption include lowering the sample rate~\cite{Li2020SampleRate}, employing a sub-Nyquist feedback receiver in the observation path~\cite{Hammler2019}, dynamically adjusting model cross-terms based on input signal characteristics~\cite{Li2022}, simplifying computational pathways for DPD algorithms~\cite{Beikmirza2023}, and pruning less critical weights in fully connected layers to achieve static spatial weight sparsity~\cite{Liu2022}.